 One of the most famous viewpoints on the island of Mallorca is Na Foradada, in the municipality of Deià, surrounded by spectacular scenery.

 It is one of the best known and most curious images of the island, with the peculiar hole in the rock that gives it its name, which is why it is captured in thousands of photographs every day.

 Although any time of day is a good time to visit, we would definitely recommend you go to see the sunset, which, like the Es Colomer viewpoint, is breathtaking.

 Make the most of the day to take a route through the Tramuntana mountain range, discovering some of the most beautiful villages in Spain such as Fornalutx and Deià, stopping to watch the sunset at the Mirador and ending the day with a drink at the Café Sa Fonda.

 Sóller and Port de Sóller, exclusivity and postcard charm

-In the heart of the incredible Sierra de Tramuntana mountain range you will find Sóller, one of the most beautiful villages to see in Mallorca, which you will only be able to access by car through its famous tunnel, driving up a mountain pass, or by using the wooden railway that begins in Palma.
+In the heart of the incredible Sierra de Tramuntana mountain range you will find Sóller, one of the most beautiful and essential villages to see in Mallorca, which you will only be able to access by car through its famous tunnel, driving up a mountain pass, or by using the wooden railway that begins in Palma.